-As Mary Lou McDonald’s party soars in polls, the manifesto reaffirms their emphasis on domestic policies of health and housing.
+As Mary Lou McDonald’s party soars in the General Election 2020 polls, Sinn Féin’s manifesto reaffirms their emphasis on domestic policies of health and housing.
+TheCity’s Kate Brayden examines their immigration stance and statements on climate refugees.

-Sinn Féin’s rise in popularity in this General Election campaign – especially with younger, male voters – is a historic change to the usual Fianna Fáil/Fine Gael power duo.
+Sinn Féin’s rise in popularity in this General Election campaign — especially with younger voters — is a historic change to the usual Fianna Fáil/Fine Gael power duo.

 But does their manifesto prove that they are ready to ascend to the global stage of foreign affairs, which is changing by the day as a result of climate breakdown?
 And what is their policy on refugees fleeing persecution?